1-877-929-7245

 • Breakfast

-You're free to explore attractive Interlaken today.
+You're free to explore Interlaken today.
 The town's historic center is compact, so it's easy to discover the medieval monastery, castle and ancient square on foot.

-Another great option is to take a peaceful lake cruise on a vintage paddle steamer - your Swiss Half Fare Travel Card gives you a 50% discount on this and other boat tours, as well as for most trains and mountain railroads.
-The travel card can also be used for a day out to historic Lucerne or charming Meiringen.
-Here, you can board a quaint funicular to the Reichenbach Falls that played an important part in the Sherlock Holmes stories or visit the town's museum honoring Arthur Conan Doyle's famous detective.
+Interlaken is also a mecca for outdoor enthusiasts, so whether you're looking for an adventure or just a peaceful stroll, there's something for everyone to enjoy.
+Maybe take the funicular for a 10-minute trip to the summit of Harder Kulm, where you can enjoy panoramic views across the mountains and Lake Brienz.
+Another great option is to take a peaceful lake cruise on a vintage paddle steamer - your Swiss Travel Card gives you a 50% discount on this and other boat tours, as well as for most trains and mountain railways.
+The travel card can also be used for a day out to Lucerne or Meiringen.
+Here, you can board a funicular to the Reichenbach Falls which played an important part in the Sherlock Holmes stories or visit the town's museum honoring Arthur Conan Doyle's famous detective.

 We gather tonight at the hotel for our final three-course dinner together.